determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 ^^^^^^^^

-The scheduling policy to use when allocating resources between different tasks (experiments, notebooks, etc.).
+The scheduling policy to use when allocating resources between different tasks (experiments, Notebooks, etc.).
 Defaults to ``fair_share``.

 -  ``fair_share``: Tasks receive a proportional amount of the available resources depending on the resource they require and their weight.

--  ``round_robin``: Tasks are scheduled in the order which they arrive at the cluster.
+-  ``round_robin``: Tasks are scheduled in the order in which they arrive at the cluster.

 -  ``priority``: Tasks are scheduled based on their priority, which can range from the values 1 to 99 inclusive.
-Lower priority numbers indicate higher priority tasks.
-A lower priority task will never be scheduled while a higher priority task is pending.
-Zero-slot tasks (e.g., CPU-only notebooks, tensorboards) are prioritized separately from tasks requiring slots (e.g., experiments running on GPUs).
+Lower priority numbers indicate higher-priority tasks.
+A lower-priority task will never be scheduled while a higher-priority task is pending.
+Zero-slot tasks (e.g., CPU-only Notebooks, TensorBoards) are prioritized separately from tasks requiring slots (e.g., experiments running on GPUs).
 Task priority can be assigned using the ``resources.priority`` field.
 If a task does not specify a priority it is assigned the ``default_priority``.

-   -  ``preemption``: Specifies whether lower priority tasks should be preempted to schedule higher priority tasks.
+   -  ``preemption``: Specifies whether lower-priority tasks should be preempted to schedule higher priority tasks.
 Tasks are preempted in order of lowest priority first.
    -  ``default_priority``: The priority that is assigned to tasks that do not specify a priority.
       Can be configured to 1 to 99 inclusively.
 Defaults to ``42``.